jonelo/jacksum-for-windows/README.md

 Just extract the .zip file and double-click on the executable called `Jacksum Windows Explorer Integration.exe`.
 Allow Microsoft Defender SmartScreen to start the app.
 Before you do that you should verify hashes to make sure you have obtained the executable from a reliable source.

-The installer installs the JDK 17, Jacksum, and HashGarten to the user's home directory under the folder "Jacksum Windows Explorer Integration".
+The installer installs the JRE 21, Jacksum, and HashGarten to the user's home directory under the folder "Jacksum Windows Explorer Integration".
 The environment variable called
 JACKSUM_HOME is set with the value of the installation folder, and it is added to the user's PATH, so you also launch Jacksum just by typing `jacksum` if you want to.

 You can launch the installer as often as you want.